Trip reference number: 102101

 You’ll take your breakfast under the grand 18th century painted ceilings of the Marco Polo Ballroom before perhaps enjoying a drink at the canal-facing Caffè Baglioni.
 Here you’ll enjoy views over the famous Giardini Reali of Piazza San Marco.
 Baglioni Luna, however, is more concerned with preserving its aristocratic sensibilities than laying on resort-style facilities.
 That said, your stunning room will be improved by complimentary WiFi.

-*Pricing based on Midweek stays Sunday - Thursday (weekend supplements apply for Friday and Saturday night stays)
+Pricing based on Midweek stays Sunday thought Thursday, a small supplements applies for stays on Friday and Saturday nights.

 This trip has no fixed departures but restrictions may apply - check operator website